shopware5/devdocs/source/developers-guide/plugin-system/index.md

 The [Symfony DependencyInjection Component](http://symfony.com/doc/current/components/dependency_injection/introduction.html)

-The container configuration is the main extension point for shopware plugins.
+The container configuration is the main extension point for Shopware plugins.
 In this configuration new services can be defined, core services can be decorated or replaced or functionality can be added to the system.

 ```